mattcarlotta/validateSSLCerts/README.md

 The idea behind this script is to seamlessly automate the process for updating the shared certificate across services with minimal downtime.

-⚠️ NOTE: This script is currently in the early beta stages!

 ## Requirements